officelearn/azure-docs.sv-se/articles/store-sendgrid-php-how-to-send-email.md

  // support@yourcompany.com, info@yourcompany.com
  $from = 'someone@example.com';

- // If you do not specify a sender list above, you can specifiy the user here.
+ // If you do not specify a sender list above, you can specify the user here.
 If
  // a sender list IS specified above, this email address becomes irrelevant.
  $to = 'john@contoso.com';